 Economic Empowerment

-Majority of deaf girls are born in poor families.
-The cost of living is too high for them and they can hardly afford the basic necessities of life.
-DGR works to address this challenge amongst the deaf girls and their household, through training and linking them to existing economic opportunities/resources.
+The majority of deaf girls are born in poor families.
+The cost of living is too high for them, and they can hardly afford the basic necessities of life.
+DGR works to address this challenge amongst the deaf girls and their households through training and linking them to existing economic opportunities/resources.
 This includes the special grant for persons with disabilities and the National Disability Grant.
-Poverty has played a big role in contributing to the rights violation against deaf girls.
-Putting in place easy strategies to overcome it for deaf girls and their families goes a long way in enhancing their rights enjoyment.
+Poverty has played a big role in contributing to the rights violations against deaf girls.
+Putting in place easy strategies to overcome it for deaf girls and their families goes a long way in enhancing their enjoyment of their rights.

-A team that was thought baking and preparing snacks for sale.
-This was composed by deaf girls and members of their house holds
+A team that was tasked with baking and preparing snacks for sale.
+This was composed by deaf girls and members of their households.

 Philliphon